How we continue to serve our community through COVID-19

-Even though GHS will remain closed, our essential services to the community are still active every day (Services webpage):
+Even though GHS remains closed to the public, our essential services to the community are still active every day (Services webpage):

 - We are available 24 hours a day, 7 days a week for animal emergencies.

 - We are available to provide emergency boarding to pets, especially if an owner is being hospitalized, evicted, or arrested.

 - We will help any lost pets in the community and continue efforts to reunite pets with their owners as quickly as possible.

 - Contactless and virtual adoptions for all available animals.

 - We are here to assist the community with injured, sick, or orphaned wildlife

 HOURS OF OPERATION

-We will be answering our phone and monitoring emails from 9 am to 5 pm Monday to Friday, and 10 am to 4 pm Saturday to Sunday.
-Most services are available by appointment only.
+We are open from 9 am to 5 pm Monday to Friday, and 10 am to 4 pm Saturday to Sunday.

 Please call us at 519-824-3091 or email us at email@example.com during business hours, with any questions you may have.
 If you have an emergency after hours, still call our main line and follow the prompts to report an after-hours emergency.

 Our virtual and/or phone adoption meetings will continue by appointment only.
 Please visit our Available Animals webpage to view all of our animals available for adoption and to view our contactless adoption process.
 If you see an animal you like, that would be a good match for your family/home, follow this process to bring home your new furry family member.